Chanel No. 5: Since 2000

 In 2003, actress Nicole Kidman was enlisted to represent the fragrance.
 Film director Baz Luhrmann, brought in to conceive and direct a new advertising campaign featuring her, described his concept for what he titled No. 5 the Film as "a two-minute trailer ... for a film that has actually never been made, not about Chanel No. 5 but Chanel No. 5 is the touchstone".
 The eventual commercial, produced in two-minute and 30-second versions, cost £18 million, with Kidman paid US$3.7 million for her work.

 It has been estimated, as of 2011, that between US$20–25 million was spent annually marketing Chanel No. 5.

 In May 2012, the company announced that Brad Pitt would be the first male to advertise Chanel No. 5.

 In 2013 Chanel ran an advertising campaign using a recorded interview with Marilyn Monroe in which she is asked about her use of Chanel No. 5.
 It featured Ed Feingersh's photograph of the actress splashing herself with a bottle of the perfume.

 On her first cover of Life magazine in 1952, Marilyn Monroe famously said she wore only Chanel No. 5 to bed.
 A recording of her discussing the subject further with Georges Belmont for Marie Claire in 1960 has been found.
 She said people pose questions.
 "They ask me: 'What do you wear to bed?
 A pajama top?
 The bottoms of the pajamas?
 A nightgown?'
 So I said, 'Chanel No. 5', because it's the truth" she explained.
 "And yet, I don't want to say nude.
 But it's the truth!"

 In October 2014, Luhrmann again collaborated with Chanel, creating a second advertising campaign for No. 5, this time starring Gisele Bündchen and Michiel Huisman.
 Throughout the film, singer Lo-Fang performs his rendition of You're the One That I Want.

 On 17 February 2020, French actress Marion Cotillard was announced as the new face of Chanel No. 5.
 Her first commercial for the fragrance was released on 29 October 2020.
 It was directed by Johan Renck and featured Cotillard dancing in the moon with French ballet dancer Jérémie Bélingard while singing a cover of Lorde's "Team".

 In 2024, Margot Robbie and Jacob Elordi starred in Chanel No. 5's new advertising film, directed by Luca Guadagnino, titled "See You at 5."
 Robbie plays the producer and titular star of Barbie.
 She tells Vogue that she thinks the woman who wears Chanel No. 5 is "powerful" and has "desires".

+Flankers

+Over decades, Chanel has released multiple expressions and flankers of No. 5, including Eau de Toilette, Parfum, and limited editions.
+Despite variations in concentration and presentation, the core aldehydic floral character has been preserved.
+Major commercially recognized flankers derived from the original composition include: Chanel No. 5 Eau de Toilette, Chanel No. 5 Eau Premiere, Chanel No. 5 L’Eau'.